SDS-237-Spring-23/portfolio/setting-up-r-environment/README.md

 15. Navigate to https://github.com/SDS-237-Data-Ethnography-Spring-22/portfolio-YOUR_USER_NAME and click on the Pull Requests tab.
 Click New Pull Request.
 Where the button says 'base: ' make sure 'main' is selected.
 Where the button says 'compare: ' make sure your branch is selected.
 Click Create Pull Request.

 16. Merge your pull request so that the changes in your branch get pulled to the main branch.

+**Be sure to never close or merge the 'Feedback' Pull Request.
+I need to this to review your work.**